 Content will be preserved indefinitely, unless a specific request for removal of a specific item is directed to the journal managers.
 If you believe that your copyrighted material has been deposited into this journal without consent, please contact the administrators at the New Florida Journal of Anthropology.

 Content is also preserved in the PKP Preservation Network (PKP PN).

 The New Florida Journal of Anthropology does not accept articles containing material plagiarized from other publications or authors.

 For the purposes of this policy, plagiarism is defined as copying of or reliance on work — including text, images and data — by others or yourself without proper attribution.
-Please be aware that self plagiarism is also prohibited; this includes thesis or dissertation materials.
+Please be aware that self-plagiarism is also prohibited; this includes thesis or dissertation materials.
 You must provide proper attribution in all cases where your previously published material or previously used data or images are included in your manuscript.
 If your dissertation/thesis is made available in such a way that it can be identified by plagiarism software then any submission to NFJA must include proper attribution, e.g. quotations and a reference, and/or sections with high similarity indices should be rewritten.